Television set: TV sizes

+In 2024, the sales of large-screen televisions significantly increased.
+Between January and September, approximately 38 thousand televisions with a screen size of 97 in or larger were sold globally.
+This surge in popularity can be attributed to several factors, including technological advancements and decreasing prices.

+The availability of larger screen sizes at more affordable prices has driven consumer demand.
+For example, Samsung, a leading electronics manufacturer, introduced its first 98 in television in 2019 with a price tag of $99,000.
+In 2024, the company will offer four 98 in models starting at $4,000.
+This trend is reflected in the overall market, with the average price of a television exceeding 97 in, declining from $6,662 in 2023 to $3,113 in 2024.
+As technology advances, even larger screen sizes, such as 110 and 115 in, are becoming increasingly accessible to consumers.

 Display

 Television sets may employ one of several available display technologies.
 As of mid-2019, LCDs overwhelmingly predominate in new merchandise, but OLED displays are claiming an increasing market share as they become more affordable and DLP technology continues to offer some advantages in projection systems.
 The production of plasma and CRT displays has been completely discontinued.

 There are four primary competing TV technologies: